spotify/dh-virtualenv/doc/tutorial.rst

 Next you need to define the Debian packaging for your software.
 To do this, create a directory called ``debian`` in the project root.

-To be able to build a debian package, a few files is needed.
+To be able to build a debian package, a few files are needed.
 First, we need to define the compatibility level of the project.
 For this, do:

 .. code-block:: bash